-Power consumption is 20 Watts, measured with the computer is booted to the desktop.
-With all 4 cores at 100% load, the computer consumes 35 Watts.
-This computer consumes 1 Watt if it's plugged in, but switched off.
+Power consumption is 30 Watts (25 Watts), measured with the computer is booted to the desktop.
+In use, the computer can consume about 70 watts.
+This computer consumes less than 1 Watt if it's plugged in, but switched off.

 This is the layout for the 500 GB HD.
 The Air-Boot boot manager is installed to select the volume to be started.

 |Recovery||FAT16||X:||2,000 MB||500 GB SATA|

 |ArcaOS-F||JFS||F:||10,001 MB||500 GB SATA|

 |Data||JFS||D:||444,444 MB||500 GB SATA|

 ArcaOS 5.0.7 (Dec 7, 2021) is the version used for this installation.

 This table reports the SysBench 0.9.5 benchmarks for this computer.
 You can download SysBench 0.9.5 here: http://hobbes.nmsu.edu/